mmittermeier/Deep-learning-classification-of-atmospheric-circulation-types-over-Europe/README.md

 This repository accompanies the publication "A Deep Learning based Classification of Atmospheric Circulation Types over Europe: Projection of Future Changes in a CMIP6 Large Ensemble" in Environmental Research Letters.
 This repository provides the code to apply the trained deep ensemble described in this publication to climate model data.

 ## Citation:
 Please use following citation to cite this work: Mittermeier, M., Weigert, M., Rügamer, D., Küchenhoff, H. & Ludwig, R. (2022): A Deep Learning based Classification of Atmospheric Circulation Types over Europe: Projection of Future Changes in a CMIP6 Large Ensemble.
-Environmental Research Letters. accepted.
+Environmental Research Letters.
+17. doi: 10.1088/1748-9326/ac8068.

 ## Python requirements:
     - python version 3.6